Sign of the times

 The Centre also provides employment and income in a community where unemployment is very high and there are very few job opportunities.

 Artists work at the Centre creating paintings, pottery, printed materials and other artworks.
-The Centre recently relocated to an old Supermarket which was renovated as an Art Centre and Gallery Space.
-It has plenty of space and is in a central location in the community, opposite the present community store.
+In 2024 the Centre relocated to an old Supermarket which was renovated as an Art Centre and Gallery.
+It has plenty of space for the production of artworks and is in a central location in the community, opposite the present community store.
 The Centre also serves as a gallery where visitors are welcome to browse and purchase artworks.